 Keep Them Off Your Body

 The most annoying thing about chiggers is that they bite.
 If you’re not sure what a chigger bite looks like, it can take the form of welts, blisters, pimples, or hives.
 If you notice a bright red dot in the center of a bite, it’s a remnant of the tube your skin formed in response to the chigger’s saliva.
 (Sorry.)

 So how do chiggers get the opportunity to bite you in the first place?
 They usually latch onto humans when we’re walking through wooded areas, or places with tall grasses, weeds, or brush.
 We usually don’t feel the bite until a few hours after the parasite latched onto us.
-To avoid these, try to stick to the middle of trails when walking in the woods, and wearing long-sleeves and pants whenever possible (and socks to keep them from biting your ankles).
+To avoid these, try to stick to the middle of trails when walking in the woods, and wear long-sleeves and pants whenever possible.
+Socks may keep them from biting your ankles.
 Also, spray insect or tick repellant on your clothes for extra protection.

-If you did end up with a bite or two from an outdoor adventure, hop in the shower as soon as you can, and scrub the areas where you were bitten with soap and water.
-After that, put on some antiseptic cream and/or hydrocortisone cream to both help with the itching and make sure that if you do over-scratch, it won’t get infected.
+If you did end up with a bite or two from an outdoor adventure, hop in the shower as soon as you can and scrub the areas where you were bitten with soap and water.
+After that, put on some antiseptic cream and/or hydrocortisone cream.
+This will both help with the itching and minimize the risk of infection if you over-scratch.